nicksteinbauer/redbarncms/src/pages/blog/2021-04-07-blog-entry.md

 ---
 templateKey: blog-post
-title: Red Barn Expaning Rail Construction Management Services to Los Angeles and Orlando
+title: Red Barn Expanding Rail Construction Management Services to Los Angeles and Orlando
 date: 2021-04-07T13:51:06.668Z
 description: The following interviews are discussions of our core areas of